gabriel-m-m/Ledger-Project/README.md

 ### Phase 4: Task 3
-- A small change I would like to have made is to make ledger have a field for original names which would be also saved in JSON, as this was originally the cause of a lot of duplicate code
+- A small change I would like to have made is to make Ledger have a field for original names which would be also saved in JSON, as this was originally the cause of a lot of duplicate code
-- I would also make changes to my UI, especially the AddUserUI menu, this was needlessly created as its own class, given more time I would have made simply made it into a method similar to the other menu elements in LedgerUI.
+- I would also have made changes to my UI, especially the AddUserUI menu, this was needlessly created as its own class within LedgerUI.
+Given more time I would have simply made it into a method similar to the other menu elements in LedgerUI.
-- I would change PaymentDialog to also be another method in LedgerUI, this would help reduce coupling (but would also reduce cohesion).
+- I would have changed PaymentDialog to also be another method in LedgerUI, this would help reduce coupling (but would also reduce cohesion).
-- As well as in the LedgerUI class, I would have like to refactor the class as a whole, so that it would require significantly fewer fields.
+- As well as in the LedgerUI class, I would have refactored the class as a whole, so that it would require significantly fewer fields.